 We continue our journey to build a great company.
 We travel this journey in partnership with our employees, clients and communities.
 We seek relationships over transactions, the long over the short, and the opportunity to contribute positively to the lives we touch.

-After joining the company in 1983 as assistant to the president, Trevor Boyce has worked his entire 30-plus year career for Microbac Laboratories, Inc. He later became executive vice president, working alongside his father, Microbac founder A. Warne Boyce.
+After joining the company in 1983, Mr. Boyce has dedicated his career to Microbac Laboratories, Inc. As executive vice president, he worked alongside his father, Microbac founder A. Warne Boyce.
 In 1993, Boyce was named Microbac’s president & chief executive, a title he held until becoming chairman in 2015.

 An active member of the laboratory community, Boyce was elected chair of the American Council of Independent Laboratories (ACIL), completing his term in 2013.
-He also has served as treasurer for the ACIL, as well as other positions in the organization.
-Previously the chairman of A2LA (American Association of Laboratory Accreditation), he has served on the organization’s Board for over a decade.
+Previously the chairman of A2LA (American Association of Laboratory Accreditation), he has served on the Board for over a decade.
 Boyce served on the Board of Trustees at Waynesburg University and currently is chairman of the Admissions Committee of the Board of Trustees of Hampden Sydney College, his Alma Mater, and is on the Board of the Weekapaug Fire District in Westerly, Rhode Island.

 Gary Evans joined Microbac in 2014 as senior vice president, business transformation, and is responsible for the company's supply chain.
 He is leading Microbac through a transformation in supply chain and purchasing best practices resulting in increased profitability.
 Evans was a 30-plus year employee and executive at The PNC Financial Services Group where he led many functions, including business transformation and supply chain management.
 He brings extensive experience in expense management, process improvement, and strategic planning.